vplesko/OrbLang/docs/pages/type_system_extended_data_types.md

 data MyNode;
 ```

 > Furthermore, any type which contains an element of an undefined type is also an undefined type.
-Pointers and array pointers to undefined types are considered defined types.
+Pointers and array pointers are always considered defined types.

-You can get the elements of a data type using the `[]` special form.
+You can get an element of a data type using the `[]` special form.
 They can be indexed either by name or by a compile-time known numeric index.

 ```
 fnc print (p:Person) () {